jxnl/blog/docs/writing/posts/stochastic-software.md

 # A paradigm shift for stochastic software

 This writing stems from my experience advising a few smaller startups.
 In particular, ones where there are plenty of junior software engineers trying to make a transition into machine learning and related fields.
-From this work I've noticed three things that I want to call out, address, and my goal is that I want these young developers to snap out of it and have a bias for decision making.
+From this work I've noticed three things that I want to call out, address, and my goal is that I want these young developers to have a bias for decision making.

 1. Deterministic software has edge cases.
 Probabilistic software have long tails.
 2. We must design experiments, metrics, in order to make decisions.